-About the FdSc Community Mental Health (subject to revalidation) programme
+About the FdSc Community Mental Health (recruiting for September 2021 – subject to validation) programme

 The FdSc Community Mental Health programme will prepare you to be one of these essential service providers giving you a broad and balanced knowledge and understanding of key aspects of mental health.
 These include mental health promotion, advocacy, law, policy and practice,as well as a high degree of application to practice, supporting a pathway for lifelong learning and the opportunity to progress to other qualifications to further your career.